krauseannelize/report-traveltide-segmentation/docs/02-cohort-definition.md

 ## Instruction

-- Include sessions starting on or after 2023‑01‑04 (post‑New Year holiday) until the last available date in the database.
+- Include sessions starting after 2023‑01‑04 (post‑New Year holiday) until the last available date in the database.
 - Restrict to users with more than 7 sessions during this period.

 ---